 Step 2 — Log Collector

 Some folks like to use their SIEM to collect logs directly from endpoints.
-I prefer to cache workstation logs on a “Collection Server”, mostly because it works better in my SIEM.
-This section of the guide will explain how to setup this “Collection Server” If you don’t require this skip to step 4 where we will list what commands you should alerting on.
+I prefer to cache workstation logs with Windows Log Subscription mostly because it works better in my SIEM.
+If you don't require a Windows Log Subscription, skip to step four.

 - On the server you have for log collection, open Event Manager and then click Subscriptions